AntonisCSt/Data_eng_zoomcamp_my_work/week_1_basics_n_setup/My_notes.md

   * Installing Anaconda
 There we `bash $ANACONDA_LINK_LINUX_VERSION.sh`
   * Installing Docker
+we first update the apt-get `sudo apt-get update` and then we install docker `sudo apt-get install docker.io`

   * Creating SSH `config` file
 We created config file `touch config` with Host and other details.